-Shea Tierney is in his first season as the Giants' quarterbacks coach.
+Shea Tierney is in his second season as the Giants' quarterbacks coach.

-Tierney spent the previous four years working with Brian Daboll on the Buffalo Bills' staff, the first two as an offensive assistant and the last two as the assistant quarterbacks coach.
+Prior to joining the Giants, Tierney spent four years working with Brian Daboll on the Buffalo Bills' staff, the first two as an offensive assistant and the last two as the assistant quarterbacks coach.

 In those two seasons, Josh Allen was one of the NFL's most productive and successful quarterbacks.
 The Bills were 27-11 combined in the regular season and postseason, won two AFC East titles and advanced to the 2020 conference championship game.
 In those 38 games, Allen threw for 10,405 yards and 87 touchdowns.
 He finished second in the NFL Most Valuable Player voting in 2020.